1. Lord Wellesley became Governor-General of India in ___________.

 Explanation: The Nizam of Hyderabad was the first to accept the Alliance in 1798.

-17. Wellesley expanded British control mainly through:
+17. Wellesley expanded British control mainly through___________.

 A) Wars and annexations